Cybersecurity Accelerator Program

 Participation at the in-person Cybersecurity Bootcamp Weekend is also included in the program.
 Held in Washington, D.C. from March 30 to April 2, and developed in partnership with The Cyber Guild, this event will bring together students, employers, and cybersecurity industry leaders for networking and learning.
 Costs including travel, room and board, are covered for eligible students to attend the in-person program.

 Program Application – Deadline Jan.
 25, 2023: While the application process is currently closed, please visit our Programs Page for information other experiential learning opportunities.

-Pre-Program Cyber Discovery Experience – Upon Acceptance February 2023: Support and training to help refine resumes and hone skills that will be relevant to project success.
+Pre-Program Cyber Discovery Experience – Feb.
+13-24, 2023: Support and training to help refine resumes and hone skills that will be relevant to project success.

 Virtual Micro-Internship – Feb.
-27–March 30, 2023 (flexible): You’ll complete a short-term (4-5 weeks), virtual, project-based internship for a cybersecurity employer.
-You will receive a financial stipend, work with an employer supervisor and access Teach to Work trained project-based mentorship.
+27-March 30, 2023 (flexible): You’ll complete a short-term (4-5 weeks, 10-15 hours per week), virtual internship for a cybersecurity employer.
+You will receive a financial stipend, work with an employer supervisor and access to a Teach to Work trained project-based mentorship.

-In-Person Cybersecurity Bootcamp – March 31-April 2, 2023: Program participants, employers and cybersecurity industry leaders will gather in-person for career exploration, networking and professional development.
+In-Person Cybersecurity Bootcamp Weekend – March 30-April 2, 2023: Program participants, employers and cybersecurity industry leaders will gather in-person for career exploration, networking and professional development.
 Travel, room and board and other expenses are covered for eligible students.

-Credential for Future Success: Developed in collaboration with The Cyber Guild, students who successfully complete the Cybersecurity Accelerator Program will be awarded a credential to serve as recognition on their resume and employment search of the skills gained.
+Credential for Future Success: Developed in collaboration with The Cyber Guild, students who successfully complete the Cyber Discovery Experience will be awarded a credential to serve as recognition on their resume and employment search of the skills gained.